cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 Your site must remain available and serving users with a minimum of downtime (ideally none).
 The setup and deployment I discuss will keep you up in all of these scenarios, and more.

-You may start to think up increasingly unlikely disaster scenarios (the [transatlantic communcations cables](http://en.wikipedia.org/wiki/Transatlantic_communications_cable) are severed by a rogue submarine at the same time a zombie outbreak hits the east coast of the United States!) and try to figure out how to keep your site up.
-This is possible within the AWS infrastructure, although I won't have the room in this book to discuss the ramifications of the undead taking over multiple Amazon data centers.
+> High availability can become an adventure all on its own.
+You may start thinking up increasingly unlikely disaster scenarios (the [transatlantic communcations cables](http://en.wikipedia.org/wiki/Transatlantic_communications_cable) are severed by a rogue submarine at the same time a zombie outbreak hits the east coast of the United States!) and come up with more and more creative solutions keep your site up.
+Keeping your site available in the face of this particular combination of unlikey events is actually possible within the AWS infrastructure!
+However, I won't have the room in this book to discuss the social and political ramifications of the undead and their insatiable hunger for brains.
 Sorry.

+So, this book is not claiming to be the One True Way™ to deploy your app.
+More like A Way that Works Great in Many Real World Scenarios™.

 ## Why you should trust me